vikejs/vike-react/packages/vike-react-apollo/README.md

 #### `LoadingComponent` config

-If you don't set `Loading`, a default loading component is used.
+If you don't define `Loading`, a default loading component is used.
-You can set this default by defining the `LoadingComponent` config:
+You can define this default by setting the `LoadingComponent` config:

 ```jsx
 // +LoadingComponent.jsx